Hiji Station

+Hiji Station (日出駅, Hiji-eki) is a passenger railway station located in the town of Hiji, Ōita Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Nippō Main Line and is located 107.2 km from the starting point of the line at Kokura.

 Layout

 The station consists of an island platform serving two tracks on an embankment.
 Access to the platform is by a flight of steps from within an underpass which goes through the embankment and which also serves as a free passage, connecting the streets on both sides of the tracks.
 A simple timber station building on the island platform houses a staffed ticket window and awaiting area.